 All Sentry SDKs support the

 beforeSend callback method.
-Once implemented, the method is invoked when the SDK captures an event, right before sending it to your Sentry account.
-It receives the event object as a parameter, so developers can use that to modify the event's data or drop it completely (by returning
+Once implemented, the method is invoked when the SDK captures an error event, right before sending it to your Sentry account.
+It receives the event object as a parameter, so you can use that to modify the event's data or drop it completely (by returning

-null) based on their custom logic and the data available on the event like tags, environment, release version, error attributes, and so forth.
-For more information see Filtering Events
+null) based on your custom logic and the data available on the event, like tags, environment, release version, error attributes, and so on.
+Note that only error and message events pass through

 The integration is enabled by default and adds the following configuration options to the SDK: